-Economic benefitsWhile the ability to stream movies and music without suffering through buffering is nice, it is not the main factor driving growth and investment of 5G.
-Governments and industry are expecting significant economic benefits arising from improved productivity and enhanced access to technology, making the cost-benefit ratio a favourable one.
+Economic benefitsWhile the ability to stream movies and music without suffering through buffering is nice, it is not the main factor driving the growth and investment in 5G.
+Governments and industries are expecting significant economic benefits arising from improved productivity and enhanced access to technology, making the cost-benefit ratio a favorable one.

 Across Europe, industries such as construction and agriculture could see overall benefits almost ten times higher than the costs associated with 5G upgrades.
 Smart factories are set to see great benefits as well, with an improved connection density, lower latency, and faster data transfers unlocking benefits amounting to 67.1 billion euros, against costs of 10.5 billion euros.